 It takes around 10 to 15 minutes for both Brita’s Standard and LongLast filter to completely filter a pitcher-full of water, which, again, is typical of a water filter of its kind.
 Because Brita isn’t connected to a water supply or electricity, it naturally takes the system a longer time to remove contaminants.
 It’s actually a positive sign that Brita’s filtration isn’t instant, which would suggest filtration wasn’t thorough enough.

 Aquagear’s intensive filtering is a huge selling point for the brand, and, looking at performance in terms of contaminant removal, there are no faults to find with the filter.
-Comparing the Aquagear water filter vs Brita, Aquagear does remove more contaminants, including the likes of chromium 6, which may tempt you if you’re looking for the most thorough contaminant removal.
+Comparing the Aquagear water filter vs Brita, Aquagear does remove more contaminants, including the likes of fluoride, which may tempt you if you’re looking for the most thorough contaminant removal.

 Because of the Aquagear pitcher filters’ thorough filtering, it may take between 5 and 15 minutes to filter water, depending on your drinking water quality and how old the filter is.
 Some customers noted that filtration takes even longer than this, so you’ll need some patience when filling the pitcher.
 Again, you’d expect (and hope) that a pitcher filter would take this long to filter your water, as it’s a good sign that the water isn’t just slipping through the filter media with no proper filtering.